kanmanus/mourn.js/README.md

 Mourn.js is a jQuery library which is built in order to change any web site to gray color mode and also has an option to place the black ribbon in a page.

+## Version 0.0.17
+- fix z-index in elements (.mourn-ribbon and .switch-container)

 ## Version 0.0.15

 Files